Menu

 Employees who want to “appeal” their assigned retention rating or “designation” must explain the basis for their “appeal” to their SPEEA Contract Administrator within 30 calendar days following notification of the assigned retention rating.

-Prior to filing a request for “appeal” with SPEEA, the employee must talk with their manager to identify the specific reasons for their retention rating or designation, and attempt to resolve the concern with the manager.
+Prior to filing a request to “appeal” with SPEEA, the employee must talk with their manager to identify the specific reasons for their retention rating or designation, and attempt to resolve the concern with the manager.

 1. View the SPEEA Retention Appeal Request Form.